 The importance of governance has been increasingly recognised in efforts to achieve poverty reduction and sustainable development.
 This research group focuses on the way power is exercised in policy processes and negotiations between states, multilateral organisations, private companies and other non-state actors.

 The world faces a double challenge: to eradicate hunger and poverty and to stabilize the global climate before it is too late.
-Our focus is on undertaking critical, independent and high quality interdisciplinary and policy-related research on the challenges and dilemmas posed by poverty and sustainable development.
-We aim to better understand the persistence of poverty and vulnerability to hunger and famine in low and middle-income countries.
+Our focus is on undertaking critical, independent and high quality interdisciplinary and policy-related research on the challenges and dilemmas posed by poverty, climate disruption and sustainable development.
+We aim to better understand vulnerability to poverty, hunger and famine in low and middle-income countries and potential policy solutions.

 In the 21st century, the rural is increasingly decoupled from the agrarian.
 This warrants critical rethinking of rural transformations.